May this be thy bible 🙏

 IX.
-Thou Shall Not Cross-Contaminate Cheesus
+Thou Shalt Not Cross-Contaminate Cheesus

 Always use a different knife for each cheese and accoutrement, otherwise everything will start to taste the same.
 Those unique, complex flavors are special and deserve their moment in the spotlight.

-X. Thou Shall Experiment
+X. Thou Shalt Experiment